Skip to main content

 • Stage with intent: Treat sterile glove packs as controlled materials.
 Keep outer packaging out of the ISO 5 field; open inner layers only at point-of-use to reduce exposure time.

-• Sanitization (program-defined): If your CCS uses sterile IPA wipes/sprays for glove sanitization during work, validate compatibility and define frequency, dwell expectations, and reapplication triggers.
+• Sanitization (facility-defined): If your program uses sterile IPA wipes/sprays for glove sanitization during work, define frequency, dwell expectations, and reapplication triggers.
 If gloves become visibly compromised or suspect, change out immediately.

 • Double-donning: Where risk is higher (extended interventions, frequent surface contact), define an underglove/outer-glove model with clear outer-glove change triggers.

-• Change-out triggers: Any suspected breach, contact with non-controlled surfaces, tackiness, swelling, loss of fit, or after defined high-contact steps (as documented in the CCS).
+• Change-out triggers: Any suspected breach, contact with non-controlled surfaces, tackiness, swelling, loss of fit, or after defined high-contact steps (as documented in the contamination control strategy).

 9. Common failure modes